 5. Underestimating How Bad You’ve Been Hurt

-When health and safety is on the line, it’s better to get checked out by a doctor after an accident as soon as possible.
+It’s always best to get checked out by a doctor after an accident as soon as possible.
 If you or someone else has been left with noticeable injuries after a crash, consider going to an urgent care center or hospital to get treated.

 Otherwise, reach out to your primary physician to get a physical assessment right away.
 Not all car accident injuries are noticeable right away, but may become worse if left untreated.
 Whiplash and head injuries, for instance, may not always show major symptoms until hours or days after an accident.